-It is rare that anyone wants to know my scores in college.
+It is rare that anyone wants to know my grades in college.
 So rare, in fact, that I have a hard time remembering my exact grade point average (GPA).

 However, while the grades I earned in college have not been important to me for a number of years, the grades were important to me while I was in school and shortly thereafter.

 There are a number of reasons grades are important while you are in school, including: